alexbevi/alexbevi.github.com/_posts/2022-01-24-generate-mongodb-index-utilization-report.markdown

 });
 ```

-For example, I ran the above against a test cluster I have in MongoDB Atlas with a `DELIMITER` set as `|` to facilitate the generation of a Markdown table such as the following:
+For example, I ran the above against a test cluster I have in MongoDB Atlas with a `DELIMITER` set as a pipe character (`|`) to facilitate the generation of a Markdown table such as the following:

 |Namespace|Index Name|Usage Count|Last Used|Index Size (bytes)|Index Specification|
 |---------|----------|----------|-------------------|-----------|---------|